dazdaz/joplin-console/README.md

   - Write mode (`--write` flag): Changes are saved back to database

 #### Exporting
-- `e` - Export current folder (or all notes if at root level) in the chosen format
+- `e` - Export current notebook (or all notes if at root level) in the chosen format
 - `e <note-id>` - Export single note as file in the chosen format

 **Note**: Export commands automatically extract and save any file attachments (images, PDFs, documents, etc.) to an `attachments` subdirectory within each export folder.
 Attachments are organized by note and maintain their original filenames.

-### Path Format Support
-You can reference notes using notebook context with the format `notebook-id/note-id`:
-- `n 38292a07/38292a03` - View note `38292a03` from notebook `38292a07`
-- `cat 38292a07/38292a03` - View note content with notebook context
-- `vim 38292a07/38292a03` - Edit note with notebook context

-This is especially useful when search results show `[38292a07/38292a03] My Note Title` format.

 #### Help
 - `h`, `help`, or `?` - Show help message